 1 Credit

-An introductory course with a focus on art theory and exploration with a variety of media to create two-dimensional and three-dimensional artwork.
-Students will explore artmaking through art history, materials studies and the basics of the elements and principles of art and design.
-This course functions as a prerequisite to Drawing 1 and Painting 1 and is highly recommended to 9th grade students who have a desire to take more courses in 2D art.
+Studio Art is an introductory course with a focus on art theory and exploration with a variety of media to create two-dimensional and three-dimensional artwork.
+You will explore artmaking through art history, materials studies and the basics of the elements and principles of art and design.

 .5 Credit

 Drawing 1 is an introductory course to observational drawing and different drawing media.
 The focus of this course will be on improving your technique and skills.
-We will use a wide range of drawing materials like graphite, charcoal, colored pencils, and pastels to accurately render objects from observation.
+We will use a wide range of drawing materials like graphite, charcoal, colored pencils, and alcohol markers to accurately render objects from observation.

 .5 Credit